 Due to an ageing population and improvements in treatments and supportive care, the number of people surviving cancer is increasing.
 International research shows there is an important need to focus on helping cancer survivors cope with life beyond their acute treatment.
-Cancer survivors often face issues that are different from those experienced during active treatment for cancer and may include a range issues, as well as unmet needs that affect their quality of life (Lisy et al. 2019; Tan et al. 2019).
+Cancer survivors often face issues that are different from those experienced during active treatment for cancer and may include a range of issues, as well as unmet needs that affect their quality of life (Lisy et al. 2019; Tan et al. 2019).

 Physical, emotional and psychological issues include fear of cancer recurrence, cancer-related fatigue, pain, distress, anxiety, depression, cognitive changes and sleep issues (Lisy et al. 2019).
 Late effects may occur months or years later and depend on the type of cancer treatment.
 Survivors and their carers may experience impacted relationships and practical issues including difficulties with return to work or study and financial hardship.
 They may also experience changes to sex and intimacy.
 Fertility, contraception and pregnancy care after treatment may require specialist input.
+Long-term eating and drinking difficulties can also affect a person's social life (e.g. eating out) and lead to increased isolation.

 The Institute of Medicine, in its report From cancer patient to cancer survivor: Lost in transition, describes the essential components of survivorship care listed in the paragraph above, including interventions and surveillance mechanisms to manage the issues a cancer survivor may face (Hewitt et al. 2006).
-Access to a range of health professions may be required including physiotherapy, occupational therapy, social work, dietetics, clinical psychology, fertility and palliative care.
+Access to a range of health professions may be required including physiotherapy, occupational therapy, dietetics, speech pathology, dental, audiology, social work, dietetics, clinical psychology, fertility and palliative care.
 Coordinating care between all providers is essential to ensure the patient's needs are met.